 I ordered the recent audiophile quality vinyl release of this album with great anticipation, as it is one of my favorite LPs I’ve never heard before, since it was originally released in 1989 and of redbook CD quality only.
 No vinyl, so I never got to really hear it,

-So I dropped the needle down on some of the most pristine slabs of 180g vinyl I’ve ever seen and heard (in the beginning anyway) – complete silence going into the first track.
+So I dropped the needle down on one of the most pristine slab of 180g vinyl I’ve ever seen and heard (in the beginning anyway) – complete silence going into the first track.
 “This is gonna be good” I thought to myself as the first song started.

 But, after the first couple of tracks I knew something was wrong… really wrong.
 I didn’t even listen to the remaining 3 sides (yes it’s a total of 2 LPs so 4 sides) and just put it back onto my shelf pretending it didn’t happen.

 So as I’m copying my digital music collection onto the hard drive that’s going to Canada with me, I gave it another listen on my Maui system.
 About half way through side two, I figured out what is so far amiss.

 The vinyl itself is perfect.
 My phono front end is very close to as good as it gets.
 The recording came from the original master tapes as far as I can tell… But it sounds flat, muddy, and lacks definition and transient response.
 In other words, all the good stuff I typically find when going “back to black” is sorely missing.

 So I think to myself, “there’s only two more places this could have gone so wrong: the method of the original recording or the mixing”.
 I did a little research and… sure enough, that’s exactly what happened on both counts.